medz/block/README.md

 ## Performance Considerations

 - Blocks are lazily initialized and only allocate memory when needed
-- The `bytes()` and `text()` methods cache their results for subsequent calls
+- The `arrayBuffer()` and `text()` methods return cached results for subsequent calls
 - Slicing operations don't copy data until the slice content is actually accessed
 - For blocks larger than 10MB, special handling is used to optimize memory usage
-- Stream-based blocks cache the stream content after first access, allowing multiple slices to be created efficiently

-## Stream-Based Blocks

-When creating blocks from streams, keep in mind:

-- The stream will be consumed when the block is accessed
-- Non-broadcast streams can only be consumed once
-- The stream's total byte count must match the specified size
-- Once consumed, the data is cached for future access
+- The `stream()` method provides efficient access to large blocks without loading the entire content into memory at once

 ## API Reference